HNLuat/RANSAC-based-AD-Selective-Inference/README.md

 # Controllable RANSAC-based Anomaly Detection via Hypothesis Testing

-This is the implementation of a novel statistical method to compute valid p-value for RANSAC-based anomaly detection based on the Selective Inferences (SI) framework.
+This is the implementation of a novel method to compute valid p-value for RANSAC-based anomaly detection based on the Selective Inferences (SI) framework.
 The proposed method employs Divide-and-conquer and Dynamic Programming concepts to enhance the statistical power while maintaining efficient computational time.

 ## Installation & Requirements